AdobeDocs/journey-optimizer-learn.en/help/create-campaigns/content-experiments.md

 ---
-title: Configure content experiments for emails
+title: Configure content experiments for email campaigns
 description: Learn how to configure content experiments to A/B test and explore email content best drives your business objectives.
 feature: Email
 role: User